 Bournazel’s architects remain unknown, but it would seem that the château was built over a period of 20 years in two distinct campaigns whose formal expression belongs to two different architectural styles.

 The quality of the sculpted decoration is remarkable and the iconographic variety astonishing.
 The characteristic Renaissance decoration is in the ancient style with a Doric frieze displaying a succession of metopes, rosettes and triglyphs.
 The decoration is based on ancient motifs such as the bucrane (emaciated bull’s head) found on Augustus’ Ara Pacis in Rome or theatre masks.
-There are also contemporary military objects, parade breastplates, pikes and halberds in reference to Jean de Buisson, man of war and soldier.
-The emblematic, symbolic language very fashionable in intellectual circles at the time is found in the sculpted decoration across the façade, but paradoxically given the importance of the project in establishing a family dynasty, the coat of arms of Jean de Buisson are absent.
+There are also contemporary military objects, parade breastplates, pikes and halberds in reference to Jean de Buisson as man of war and soldier.
+The emblematic, symbolic language very fashionable in intellectual circles at the time is found in the sculpted decoration across the façade but paradoxically, given the importance of the project in establishing a family dynasty, the coat of arms of Jean de Buisson are absent.